alcarney/AddTriangle/README.md

 # AddTriangle

 This is a simple example of using the Blender Python API to create an addon.
-This addon consists of two parts.
+This addon is made up of two parts.

 - A class, which defines an operator which creates a triangle mesh and adds it to the current scene.